WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

    - **OS Compatibility**: These instructions are applicable for major operating systems (Linux, macOS, Windows).
 Check OS-specific installation guidelines if needed.

 8. **Environment Configuration**
-   - **Scripting Language**: If there are any scripts in the onboarding process, ensure the appropriate language interpreter (e.g., **Python** for Python scripts) is installed and configured.
    - **Environment Variables**: Set any required environment variables as specified in the onboarding documentation.
 These might include variables for API keys, tokens, or paths.

 9. **Additional Resources and Documentation**
    - Familiarize yourself with any supplementary documentation provided, including **API references**, **security guidelines**, and **data handling policies** as needed for the onboarding process.

-Refer to the [onboarding documentation](https://github.com/WorldHealthOrganization/smart-trust/blob/onboarding_checklist_enhancement/input/pagecontent/concepts_onboarding_checklist.md) for step-by-step instructions and further setup details.